e11012/technika/README.md

 # Technika

-A fandom-like wiki for Brooklyn nine-none
+A fandom-like wiki for Brooklyn nine-nine

 ---